cmwetherell/GlassKraken/_authors/kraken.md

 name: The Kraken
 position: Writer
 ---
-The Kraken has been eating fruit since he was baby.
+The Kraken has been crushing boards since the Nordic invasion of Ballard.